harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-concepts.md

 ### Integrated Platform

-Harness is seamlessly integrated with other Harness modules such as [Continuous Delivery](/docs/continuous-delivery), [Cloud Cost Management](/docs/cloud-cost-management), and [Feature Flags](/docs/feature-flags).
+Harness CI is seamlessly integrated with other Harness modules such as [Continuous Delivery](/docs/continuous-delivery), [Cloud Cost Management](/docs/cloud-cost-management), [Feature Flags](/docs/feature-flags), and [Security Testing Orchestration](/docs/security-testing-orchestration).
 The Harness Platform offers unified CI/CD pipelines with visual controls and approval gates.
 You no longer have to navigate between applications to follow the steps of the pipeline.

 <!-- ![](./static/ci-concepts-501.png) -->